sopra-fs24-group-35/sopra-fs24-group-35-server/README.md

 ## High-level Components
 We have three main Components in our project:
--   [User] [user]: It saves the data after registration and is the personifaction of the user
+-   [User]: It saves the data after registration and is the personifaction of the user
--   [Lobby] [lobby]: It is created before entering the game so many different users can join one Lobby and then start the game
+-   [Lobby]: It is created before entering the game so many different users can join one Lobby and then start the game
--   [Game] [game]: It is where the game Risk takes place.
+-   [Game]: It is where the game Risk takes place.
 All territories, players, cards, etc. are saved in it.
 They each are interlinked.
 The userIds of users who joined a lobby are saved in said lobby.
 The id of a game is saved in its respective lobby.